awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Automated backups**\.
+1. In the navigation pane, choose **Databases**\.

 1. Choose the DB instance that you want to restore\.

 1. For **Actions**, choose **Restore to point in time**\.

-   The **Restore to point in time** window appears\.
+   The **Launch DB Instance** window appears\.

 1. Choose **Latest restorable time** to restore to the latest possible time, or choose **Custom** to choose a time\.

-   If you chose **Custom**, enter the date and time that you want to restore the instance to\.
+   If you chose **Custom**, enter the date and time to which you want to restore the instance\.
 **Note**
-Times are shown in your local time zone, which is indicated by an offset from Coordinated Universal Time \(UTC\)\.
-For example, UTC\-5 is Eastern Standard Time/Central Daylight Time\.
+Times are shown in Coordinated Universal Time \(UTC\)\.

 1. For **DB instance identifier**, enter the name of the target restored DB instance\.

-1. Choose other options as needed\.
+1. Choose other options as needed, such as storage autoscaling\.

-1. Choose **Restore to point in time**\.
+1. Choose **Launch DB Instance**\.

 ## AWS CLI<a name="USER_PIT.CLI"></a>

 To restore a DB instance to a specified time, use the AWS CLI command [ `restore-db-instance-to-point-in-time`](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) to create a new DB instance\.
+This example also enables storage autoscaling\.

 **Example**
 For Linux, macOS, or Unix: